-Kindred Spirit has been the UK’s go-to guide to spiritual and compassionate living for over 25 years.
+Kindred Spirit has been the UK’s go-to guide to spiritual and compassionate living for 30 years.
 It combines ancient wisdom with practical advice from contemporary teachers and authors.
 The magazine showcases new healing modalities, shares insightful interviews with the leading lights of the MBS world, and reports investigations and the latest discoveries in the field of spirituality, well-being and the inner workings of the human mind.
 KS is a source of information, inspiration and contemplation.

 We publish articles and provide information that will inspire and educate readers so that their lives may be enhanced through a holistic vision of timeless wisdom, understanding and beauty.
 To this end each bi-monthly issue of a hundred full colour pages, is created with great integrity, care and precision to provide the highest quality product in both content and design.

 Kindred Spirit is the UK’s leading guide to Mind, Body and Spirit and was founded in 1987 by Richard Beaumont and Patricia Yates, following the inspiration of ‘The Harmonic Convergence’ in which thousands of spiritual seekers gathered at sacred sites throughout the world.
 Seeing so many different people and spiritual paths, yet sensing a common direction of deep respect for natural wisdom and a yearning for higher truth, Patricia and Richard created Kindred Spirit to offer a platform to serve such wisdom and higher truths.
 While the founders have now moved onto different paths and projects, the magazine keeps their wonderful vision alive.